LibertySeeker/AnimaAlchemy/README.md

 # Anima Alchemy

-This is an AddOn for the great mod "Elders Faction" by xrushha.
+This mod started as an Add-on for the great mod "Elders Faction" by xrushha.
-It is a hard dependency as it uses the farmable anima fibers for the drug recipes.
+Now it only requires "Anima Gear" as a dependency as it uses the farmable anima fibers for the drug recipes.

 ## Content
 Added two new drugs that replenish psyfocus and boost psychic attributes :